Safety car: Effect

 The use of a safety car has the effect of bunching competitors together, such as to eliminate any time and distance advantage that a leading driver may have had over the remaining field of competitors.
-This effect can make racing more competitive upon full race resumption; conversely, it has also contributed to faster leading drivers being negated just rewards for their efforts prior to the caution period.
+This effect can make racing more competitive upon full race resumption.
+On the other hand, it penalizes leading drivers by eliminating any advantage they may have gained prior to the caution period.

 Subject to the racing regulations in force, it is not uncommon for drivers to be allowed to make pitstops during safety car periods.
 This situation may provide a strategic advantage since any scheduled refueling, tire change or maintenance may be carried out while other competitors are lapping at lower speed, and the drivers who pit then simply rejoin a queue of cars all running together.
 During normal racing conditions, such interventions would typically involve losing significant terrain over those drivers that remain on-track.

 Another notable effect of safety car periods is that racing cars consume less fuel until full race resumption, which can allow competitors to run longer distances on a tank of fuel than would otherwise have been possible and/or reduce the number of pitstops required for the duration of the race.